peakmediation/Peak-Mediation-iOS-SDK/README.md

 7. Handle SDK events using delegate pattern:

         [[PeakSDK sharedInstance] setDelegate:self];

+    PeakSDKDelegate provides protocol to implement proper response on PeakSDK events such as successful and unsuccessful ads presentation, completing reward experience or closing interstitials.

 8. Make async call that checks ad availability and executes completionBlock if ad is available and async call is not canceled.
    All UI changes should be handled in completionBlock, do not change UI in other place, if you use this call.